vieirajlt/Tic-Tac-Toe/exercises.md

 # Exercises

 Just to give you some context, sometimes we make some not very smart mistakes (we are only human…).
-Tools like eslint are a valuable help in these situations.
-Eslint statically analyzes code to quickly find issues.
+Tools like ESLint are a valuable help in these situations.
+ESLint statically analyzes code to quickly find issues.

 For all the exercises proposed you should take some time to analyze the code WITHOUT using the tool.
 As an exceptionally talented programmer, you should be able to catch some of these issues without using it.

-Then you can run eslint and the issues will be outlined!
+Then you can run ESLint and the issues will be outlined!
 As easy as that!

 You should take into account that, in some cases, fixing one issue reveals another set of brand new issues for you to enjoy!
 Fun right?